-No, there are no deciding votes at general meetings (includes AGM) or executive committee meetings.
+No, there are no deciding votes at general meetings (includes AGM) or strata committee meetings.

 Refer to Meetings of the owners corporation for more information.

-The owners corporation must elect an executive committee which can make many of the day-to-day decisions about running the scheme on its behalf.
+The owners corporation must elect an strata committee which can make many of the day-to-day decisions about running the scheme on its behalf.

-Note: Anyone nominated for election to the executive committee must disclose any financial, business or family connections they may have with the original owner or caretaker.
-After being elected, committee members must also disclose any financial, business or family connections they may develop with the original owner or caretaker.
+Note: Anyone nominated for election to the strata committee must disclose any financial, business or family connections they may have with the original owner or building manager.
+After being elected, committee members must also disclose any financial, business or family connections they may develop with the original owner or building manager.

-The executive committee member can resign, otherwise that person’s position can be terminated by a special resolution (where 75% vote in favour) at a general meeting.
+The strata committee member can resign, otherwise that person’s position can be terminated by a special resolution (where 75% vote in favour) at a general meeting.
 The Tribunal may also make an order removing a person from the strata committee if satisfied the person has failed to comply with the Act or failed to exercise due care and diligence, or engaged in serious misconduct whilst holding office.

-You can attend the meetings if you are an owner (or company nominee) but will need the permission of the executive committee to speak.
+You can attend the meetings if you are an owner (or company nominee) but will need the permission of the strata committee to speak.
 You will not be able to vote.

-Refer to Executive committee of the owners corporation for more information.
+Refer to Strata committee of the owners corporation for more information.

 The owners corporation is responsible for repairs to common property, owners are responsible for repairs within their individual lots.

-Levies must be raised to do repairs.
-A motion is put to a general meeting to raise levies to cover the cost of the work.
+Contributions must be levied to do repairs.
+A motion is put to a general meeting to raise contributions to cover the cost of the work.
 The amount that needs to be paid by each owner is based on their unit entitlement.